 Most IV disc prolapses can be managed non-operatively, but indications for surgical treatment include unremitting pain despite comprehensive non-surgical management, progressive weakness, and new or progressive myelopathy (compression of the spinal cord).

 Analgesia is an important aspect of management in these patients.
 The WHO analgesic ladder can be utilised in the first instance, however neuropathic pain medications are frequently utilised.

-Amitriptyline is usually first line, which may then be added to GABA antagonists (such as pregabalin or gabapentin).
-The patients may also suffer from muscle spasms and these can be managed with benzodiazepines (often diazepam) and/or baclofen.
+Amitriptyline is usually first line, or pregabalin and gabapentin as alternatives.
+The patients may also suffer from muscle spasms and these can be managed with benzodiazepines (often diazepam) or baclofen.